mrcodetastic/json-streaming-parser2/README.md

 # JSON Streaming Parser 2
 Arduino library for parsing potentially huge json streams on devices with scarce memory.
+Parses a HTTP stream character by character.. but requires you to write a customer FSM (finite state machine) for each particular JSON document.

-## Don't use this library anymore.
-ArduinoJson is far more functional now, and supports streaming as well.
+I suggest using ArduinoJson where possible.

 This library is a fork of squix78's json-streaming-parser, which itself is a port of Salsify's PHP based json streaming parser (https://github.com/salsify/jsonstreamingparser).